ben-xD/macOS-big-sur-u7-10700K-AMD-RX-5700XT-MSI-Z490-GAMING-PLUS/README.md

 Use OpenCore to install macOS Big Sur afresh.
 No macOS Catalina needed.

 ## Warning
 **Don't copy this EFI**, but use it as reference.
 Its probably best you go the "hard way": compile your own ACPI files.
-I chose the easy way, and I would say that is harder than the hard way (when it doesn't work).
+I first chose the easy way (prebult SSDTs), and I would say that is harder than the hard way/ [manually creating SSDTs](https://dortania.github.io/Getting-Started-With-ACPI/ssdt-methods/ssdt-long.html).

 ## Specs and prices: